Jayson Williams: Personal life

 In 1996, Williams proposed during halftime of a nationally televised basketball game to model Cynthia Bailey.
 The two later parted.

 Williams married Kellie Batiste in December 1999; they divorced soon afterward.
 In 2000, he married Tanya Young and together they had two daughters.
 The couple divorced in 2011.
 Young was a cast member of VH1's reality TV show Basketball Wives: LA.

-Williams' father, Elijah Joshua Williams, died of a stroke aged 76 in November 2009.
-All 3 of his sisters died tragically.
-Two from AIDS (one after a blood transfusion following a mugging), and another was killed by her husband in a murder-suicide.
+Williams' father, Elijah Joshua Williams, died of a stroke at the age of 76 in November 2009.
+Williams had three sisters, with two having died from AIDS (one after a blood transfusion following a mugging), while his third sister was killed by her husband in a murder-suicide.

 Legacy

-In 2022, St. John's University announced intentions to induct Williams into their athletics Hall of Fame.
+Williams was inducted into the New York City Basketball Hall of Fame with the Class of 2016 and into the St. John's University athletics Hall of Fame in 2023.